North Carolina Community College Systems – University of North Carolina Comprehensive Articulation Agreement (CAA)

 Transfer Assured Admissions Policy (TAAP)

-The TAAP assures admission to one of the 16 UNC institutions under the following conditions:
+The TAAP assures admission to one of the 16 UNC System Institutions under the following conditions:

 • Admission is not assured to a specific campus or specific program or major.